jocelynalycia/BioWears/README.md

 - Purchase: Enter your payment details and confirm your purchase.
 Rest assured that your payment information is secure.

 - Thrift Your Clothes: Have clothes you no longer wear?
 Consider donating or selling them through our thrifted clothing marketplace.
-Join us in promoting sustainable fashion!

 ## Contributing
 We welcome contributions from the open-source community to improve and expand the app's functionalities.
 If you have any ideas, bug fixes, or features to suggest, please feel free to create a pull request.